-But perhaps it claim to fame is that on Sundays, guests are given a rare opportunity to take a drive in a piece of history, as they are whisked around in one of several pristine classic vintage cars from the museum’s collection.
+One of the unique features of the museum is that on Sundays, guests are given a rare opportunity to take a drive in a piece of history, as they are whisked around in one of several pristine classic vintage cars from the museum’s collection.

 After signing a waiver, riders are given a choice of vehicles that rotate week after week, for their drive.
 They are treated to a 10-minute trip around the nearby neighborhood with a driver who will answer a myriad of vehicle questions along the way.
 The ride program is offered on Sundays 10:00 a.m. to 3:30 pm, weather permitting.

 Upon returning to the museum, visitors can embark on several tours of the facility and its impressive collection of automobilia.

 Strolling through the aisles of luminous cars, there is a car owned by Eleanor Roosevelt, another owned by Joseph Stalin and several others belonging to Hollywood movie stars and other celebrities, including Howard Hughes.